 I’ve always loved going to Starbucks for my coffee fix, and that hasn’t changed since I started a keto diet.
-Lucky for us, that are many great keto friendly Starbucks drink options that are healthy, low carb, and sugar free!
+Luckily for us, there are many great keto friendly Starbucks drink options that are healthy, low carb, and sugar free.

 The abundance of keto drinks you can get at Starbucks has been a lifesaver whenever I’m traveling or on the road — there’s always a good chance there’s a Starbucks or similar coffee shop nearby where I can order my usual low carb drinks.

 In this guide, I list some examples of keto Starbucks drinks as well as how to customize and order your favorite drink to make it keto friendly.
-Note that most people on a strict keto diet try to stay below 20g net carbs a day (net carbs is calculated as total carbs minus fiber) so a reasonable keto drink should be under 5g net carbs.
+Note that most people on a strict keto diet try to stay below 20g net carbs a day (net carbs is calculated as total carbs minus fiber) so a reasonable keto drink should be about 5g net carbs or less.

 Examples of keto drinks at starbucks

 There are many different low carb drinks that you can get at Starbucks with the right substitutions.
-Here are some examples to get you started with ideas, but check out the next section below to see how you can customize your favorite drink to make it keto friendly.
+Here are some examples to get you started with ideas:

 There are a ton of options and the examples above only scrape the surface of what you can order.
 Keep reading to learn how to customize your favorite drink to make it lower in carbs and keto friendly.

 How to order a keto drink at starbucks

 The first step is to decide which type of drink you want.
 Here are your usual options at Starbucks:

 - Espresso drinks, including lattes, macchiatos, cappuccinos, and their iced counterparts